SharePoint Online: PowerShell to List All Files in a Document Library

 Write-host "Document Library Inventory Exported to CSV Successfully!"

-As the number of files in a Document Library grows, it becomes increasingly difficult to keep an inventory of them.
+As the number of files in a Document Library grows, keeping an inventory of them becomes increasingly difficult.
 To address this challenge, you can use PowerShell to retrieve a list of all files in a Document Library.
 In this guide, we showed you how to use PowerShell to get a list of files in a Document Library in SharePoint Online.

 How do I get items from a SharePoint Online list in PowerShell?